mantidproject/mantid/docs/source/algorithms/BASISDiffraction-v1.rst

 The syntax for the run numbers designation allows runs to be segregated into sets.
 The semicolon symbol ";" is used to separate the runs into sets.
 Runs within each set are jointly reduced.
-However, for job *Determine Sample Orientation*, all run numbers provided will be reduced together.
+However, for job *Determine Single Crystal Diffracton*, all run numbers provided will be reduced together.

 Examples: